otaviojava/jcassandra-book/04-cql.md

 ### DELETE

-With the `DELETE` clause you can remove records within Cassandra, either just one column or the entire record, and for any operation the primary key, the partition key, is required.
+With the `DELETE` clause, you can remove records within Cassandra, either just one column or the entire record, and for any operation, the primary key and the partition key is required.

 ```sql